State-of-the-Art Technology for Optimum Results

 Kugler Vision, the Midwest’s leader in advanced vision correction, is a highly specialized refractive surgery practice with state-of-the-art technology and expertise.
 Our mission is to maximize the human experience for our patients by helping them see the world with their best vision possible.
 We are a lifestyle enhancement center committed to empowering our patients with the best vision medically achievable, for a life without glasses and contact lenses.

-Lance Kugler, MD, and his team of vision experts maintain an intense dedication to offering today’s most exciting and transformative technological advancements.
+Lance Kugler, MD, Mike Stuntz, MD, and our team of vision experts maintain an intense dedication to offering today’s most exciting and transformative technological advancements.
 Learn more about the state-of-the-art technology offered at Kugler Vision.

 Diagnostic Technology at Kugler Vision

 At Kugler Vision, diagnostic technology is used at EyeAnalysis eye exams and consultations to determine whether someone is a good candidate for laser vision correction.
 The results from these tests allow our vision experts to determine the best treatment:

 - Visiometrics HD Analyzer (also known as AcuTarget)